daltoniam/Starscream/README.md

 Starscream will automatically respond to incoming `ping` control frames so you do not need to manually send `pong`s.

-However if for some reason you need to control this prosses you can turn off the automatic `ping` response by disabling `respondToPingWithPong`.
+However if for some reason you need to control this processes you can turn off the automatic `ping` response by disabling `respondToPingWithPong`.

 ```swift
 socket.respondToPingWithPong = false //Do not automaticaly respond to incoming pings with pongs.